happyuc-project/web3j/docs/source/infura.rst

 ------------

-In order to transact with Infura nodes, you will need to create and sign transactions offline before sending them, as Infura nodes have no visibility of your encrypted Ethereum key files, which are required to unlock accounts via the Personal Geth/Parity admin commands.
+In order to transact with Infura nodes, you will need to create and sign transactions offline before sending them, as Infura nodes have no visibility of your encrypted HappyUC key files, which are required to unlock accounts via the Personal Ghuc/Parity admin commands.

 Refer to the :ref:`offline-signing` and :doc:`management_apis` sections for further details.